FNF-CNE-Devs/CodenameEngine/README.md

 Also, `lime test windows` uses the source assets folder instead of the export one for easier development.

+## Codename Engine

+Codename Engine is a new Friday Night Funkin' Engine aimed for easier modding, along with extensiblity and ease of use.

+### It includes many new features, as seen [here](FEATURES.md)

 ## How to download

 Latest builds for the engine can be found in the [Actions](https://github.com/YoshiCrafter29/CodenameEngine/actions) tab.